neilcampbell/InstaExport/README.md

 3. Open up your favourite shell or command line and cd to the source code directory.
 4. Run 'npm install' to download any dependencies.
 5. Run 'node app'.
-6. You should now see an images directory inside the directory with the images in it.
+6. You should now see an images directory inside the source directory with the images in it.

 ## Requirements
 - Your local machine needs have node.js installed.